 The meatballs were actually prepared two ways, one batch using lamb and one using mutton.
 We were asked to taste both styles of meatballs (not knowing which one was what) and vote which was our favorite.
 Mutton, which is meat from an older sheep (at least over one year), is often known for being more tough.
 However, I thought in the case of the meatballs, both versions, tasted great!

 Unfortunately lamb and mutton is not something I grew up eating.
-I think this was due to the fact that it can be expensive, as well as my Mom not being a confident enough cook to venture into trying something new.
-In fact, the first time I ever recall eating any sheep, was when I first traveled abroad as a teenager and ate haggis (sheep’s offal) for breakfast in Scotland.
-To say it wasn’t my favorite, would be an understatement!
-LOL!
+I think this was due to the fact that it can be expensive, as well as not knowing how to prepare it.

 However, over the years as I have developed my taste buds and moved through my culinary career, I have looked to trying new things and learning new culinary techniques.
 I am slowing incorporating more lamb and sheep products into our lifestyle, to not only add more variety but because lamb is an excellent source of vitamin B12, iron and zinc.